 Drop-dead gorgeous, the markings on these trout are unlike anything else and the size of them can get spectacular, too.
 The trouble with tiger trout (the reason they are so rare) is that they are born completely sterile.

-Each and every one of these fish is raised in North Carolina hatcheries before they are released into waters all over the state.
+Each and every one of these fish are raised in North Carolina hatcheries before they are released into waters all over the state.
 You can easily spot these fish by their appearance (especially when held up against native fish), but they are still plenty fun to go after.

 Gear You’ll Want to Pack for North Carolina Trout Fishing